chris1111/macOS-Package-HP-Prodesk-600-G1/README.md

 ### Update 26 Jul 2025 OpenCore 1.0.5
 - EFI Support macOS Tahoe 26 only in post install
+## How to download and Build Package ⬇︎
+- Prerequisite: [Git installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)- or Command Line Tools (CLT) for Xcode (from `xcode-select --install` or [Developer Apple Command Line Tools](https://developer.apple.com/download/all/)

+- [x] `Command build`

+`git clone --branch Tahoe https://github.com/chris1111/macOS-Package-HP-Prodesk-600-G1.git && cd macOS-Package-HP-Prodesk-600-G1 && cd OpenCorePackageProdesk && ./Build-Package`

+### By installing this package it will install a specific EFI folder for the HP Prodesk 600 G1, so if you already have Open Core install make a backup of your EFI before using this program.

 - Installing MacOS Tahoe from ➥ [USB Install Media](https://github.com/chris1111/Install-Media-OC)

 ### Support